 - SMS Messaging (250 to 25,000 messages per month): $5 to $500 per month or $60 to $6,000 per year

-IconCMO offers more or less the same features as Aplos.
-IconCMO’s scores in our evaluation are almost head-to-head with Aplos except for pricing and ease of use.
-In pricing, IconCMO takes the win because it’s more affordable.
-However, IconCMO can be a bit cumbersome if there are a lot of windows open, but their interface within the windows significantly improved since our previous update.
-Keeping a lot of windows open in the IconCMO workspace may impact your productivity and efficiency.
-Hence, it only has an above-average ease of use score.
-That’s why we prefer Aplos in terms of user experience.
+IconCMO’s scores in our evaluation are almost head-to-head with Aplos—except for pricing and ease of use.
+In pricing, IconCMO takes the lead because it’s more affordable.
+However, it can be a bit cumbersome if many windows open; hence, it only has an above-average ease of use score.
+However, its interface within the windows has significantly improved since our last update.

 PowerChurch Plus: Best Desktop Church Accounting Software for Churches